decidim-ice/decidim-module-decidim_awesome/.ai/WORKFLOW.md

 # Development Workflow & Best Practices

-## Important: This is a Module, Not an Standalone Application
+## Important: This is a Module, Not a Standalone Application

 **Decidim Awesome** is a module that extends the Decidim platform.
 You cannot run this code directly as a standalone app.
 Instead: